lwozny/lwozny.github.io/_pages/topics.md

 <h4>Stochastic games</h4>

 <p>
+Over the years we analyzed an open question of existence of Markov stationary equilibria in N-player stochastic games.
+We contributed by showing some new equilibrium existence conditions and most notably showed how to compute them in some cases.
+We also proposed a short-memory version of a celebrated APS procedure.
 <ul>

 <li> Stochastic Games of Risk-Sensitive Players with Quasi-Hyperbolic Discounting, <a href="https://doi.org/10.1016/j.automatica.2025.112656" target="_blank">Automatica</a>, 2026 (with A.Jaskiewicz and A.S.Nowak), [<a href="/assets/pdf/JNW2026.pdf" target="_blank">PDF</a>]. </li>